helloyzy/webprototype/README.md

 (1) the urlmapping defined in the controller(annotated way) is relative to the url-pattern defined in the web.xml for the servlet.
 E.g. if you define url-pattern as /controller/* and the urlmapping as /simple/helloworld, then you should access [host]/controller/simple/helloworld.

+### view resolvers

+(1) can have multiple view resolvers and its priority can be defined through "order"